tspannhw/SpeakerProfile/README.md

 - [ ] **I can do extra talks if one is needed or someone is not available at the last minute.
 - [ ] **I will visit all the booths, events and talks that I can.
 - [ ] **I will do Ask-Me-Anything (AMA), informal chats and discussions with attendees.
-- [ ] - [x] **Be available for conference attendees.** Conferences to me are more about the people than about the content.
-Therefore I will try to be there for questions and feedback.
-- [x] **Be available for other promotional parts of the event.** I am happy to do interviews or give you feedback to use in conference wrap-ups
-- [x] **Promote my presence at your event.** I will tweet and blog before, during and after the event about what I will do at your event and interesting things I encounter.
-- [x] **Publish my slides and screen recording after my talk.** If there is a good enough connection, this normally happens right after the presentation.
-Everything I create at your event will be licensed Creative Commons unless otherwise agreed.
+- [ ] **I will do pre and post promotional videos, articles and activities.
+- [ ] **I will be available to meet with organizers, speakers and attendees.

 ## :computer: My setup

 I am pretty open to different ways of presenting, but here is my perfect setup

+- [x] I bring my own laptops with all the connectors needed
+- [x] I will give you and publish copies of the slides before the start.
-- [x] I like to use my own computer as I have them set up the way I need and there may be coding examples.
+- [x] I tend to like to have devices for IoT demos that I bring with me and run during talks.
-- [x] I either use a Surface Book or a Macbook Pro.
-Both come with Mini Display Ports but I also carry a dongle to connect to HDMI.
-- [x] I only send slides in advance when there is live translation or signing.
-Then I will also have a list of terms to translate and put some time aside with the translators to go through the deck.

 If I need to use a central computer instead of mine, please consider the following: